darcy-framework/synq/README.md

   private Calculator calc = new AsyncCalculator();

   public void asyncAddTest() {
-    // Start defining the condition with a after().
+    // Start defining the condition with an after().
 This accepts a functional
     // interface that will be called before we start waiting for the expected
     // conditions.
     int result = after(() -> calc.add(2, 2))

         // What do we want to wait to be true after we call the above function?
         .expect(calc::getResult, (result) -> result == 4)

         // Throw an exception if some other condition is met first .failIf(calc::getResult, (result) -> result != null && result != 4)
           .throwing(new AssertionError("Learn to add!"))

-        // Wait for getResult to return 4 and return it.
-If getResult returns a
+        // Now call the function defined in after, Wait for getResult to return
+        // 4 and return it.
+If getResult returns a/ non-null and is not 4, throw
-        // non-null and is not 4, throw an AssertionError.
-If 10 seconds passes
+        // an AssertionError.
+If 10 seconds passes before getResult returns
-        // before getResult returns non-null, throw a TimeoutException.
+        // non-null, throw a TimeoutException.
         .waitUpTo(10, SECONDS);
   }